Elementary school (grades K-5) · Dexter, MO

 What is the racial and ethnic makeup of Central Elem.?

-The largest demographic group at Central Elem. is White at 91.7%.
-The school serves a diverse student body in DEXTER, MO.
+The largest demographic group at Central Elem. is White at 91.7% of enrollment, in Dexter, MO.

 What is the Resource Investment Index for Central Elem.?

-Central Elem. has a Resource Investment Index of 55/100 (C) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Central Elem. has a Resource Investment Index of 55/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page